-Prepare a small toiletry bag with everything you need to get a good night's rest—ear plugs, noise cancelling headphones, eye covers, or perhaps some soothing music.
-When you're feeling restless and sleep-deprived on your plane or in your hotel room, this kit might save you.
+Prepare a small toiletry bag with everything you need to get a good night's rest—earplugs, noise cancelling headphones, eye covers, or perhaps some soothing music.
+When you're feeling restless and sleep-deprived on the plane or in your hotel room, this kit might help you.

 We can't all afford to fly first class, but that doesn't mean you can't make the most of your trip!
 If you're on an overnight flight, try to book a window seat so that you can snooze without being disturbed by the other people in your row.
 Wear comfortable clothing to avoid deep vein thrombosis and ask your flight attendant for a pillow.

-Obviously you shouldn't guzzle a big cup of coffee or black tea before bed, but you should also avoid watching TV (or any screens for that matter) and drinking alcohol.
-Alcohol is an REM sleep inhibitor, meaning it won't do you any favors if you aim to feel well rested.
+Obviously, you shouldn't guzzle a big cup of coffee or black tea before bed, but you should also avoid watching TV (or any backlit screens for that matter) and drinking alcohol.
+Alcohol is a REM sleep inhibitor, meaning it won't do you any favors if you aim to feel well rested.
 As Rebecca Robbins, author of Sleep for Success, says, "The term nightcap drives me crazy!
 It`s the worst thing you can do before bed."